aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 Much like other languages,
 every argument given to a `datatype` constructor is a property.
-This means is `obj` is an `AwsArn` then `obj.service` is a `string`.
+This means that if the variable `obj` is an `AwsArn` then `obj.service` is a `string`.
 But what about `nameonly`?

-Positional arguments are nice and compact.
-At the definition, what the names are is obvious.
-However, at the call site you might wonder:
-What is the 3rd parameter again?

 `nameonly` forces callers to use named parameters.
-This makes the call site more verbose.
-But it makes it much more readable for future you, or anyone new to the codebase.
+This makes the call more verbose, but it makes it much more readable.

 You are not required to use it.
 But I highly recommend it.

 ## Step 5

-Now we have some containers,
+Now we have some containers.
-lets talk about what values are correct for these containers to hold.
+Let's talk about the correct values for these containers.

 ```dafny